prof-rossetti/gradebook-service/README.md

 ## Setup

-Obtain credentials for Google Sheets API and GMail API, and store the file in this repository as "auth/credentials.json".
+Create a new project in the Google Developer Console.
+Enable access to the Google Sheets and GMail APIs.
+Obtain a credentials file, and store it in this repository as "auth/credentials.json".

 Setup a virtual environment: